Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Favorite Type"				"0"

 			// Admins with one or more of these access flags have access to all Mutant Tank types that have any of these flags.
-			// Note: This setting overrides all other "Access Flags" settings above.
+			// Note: This setting overrides all the settings with the same name above.
 			// --
 			// Empty: No access flags have access.
 			// Not empty: These access flags have access.
 			"Access Flags"				""

 			// Admins with one or more of these immunity flags are immune to all attacks of Mutant Tanks that have any of these flags.
-			// Note: This setting overrides all other "Immunity Flags" settings above.
+			// Note: This setting overrides all the settings with the same name above.
 			// --
 			// Empty: No immunity flags are immune.
 			// Not empty: These immunity flags are immune.